Documentation

 2. Create a feature branch: git checkout -b feat/your-feature

-3. Make your changes following the existing format and conventions
+3. Make changes following existing format and conventions

-4. Test by generating a project that uses your addition
+4. Test by generating a project using your addition

 5. Run /validate on the generated project